College of Humanities & Behavioral Sciences

 GTFs are awarded each spring for the following academic year, and are normally renewable for a second year.
 The deadline for GTF applications (including all application and supporting material) is March 1 each year.

 The employment record of the Graduate Teaching Fellows who have graduated from our program is excellent.
-Questions regarding the responsibilities and objectives of Graduate Teaching Fellows can be addressed directly to Dr. Frank Napolitano, the Coordinator of the GTF Program.
+Please contact Dr. Paul Witkowsky, Graduate Program Director, Dr. Amanda Kellogg, Assistant Graduate Recruitment Coordinator, or Dr. Frank Napolitano, GTF Mentoring Program Coordinator, for more information.